bastian-weber/Ct/deploy_ressources/general/readme.txt

 						X is the multiprocessor coefficient and y the memory bandwidth coefficient.
 						Long: --weights
 						Default: 1,1
-	-d [number] 		Optional.
+	-m [number] 		Optional.
 Sets the amount of VRAM to spare in Mb.
 Option is a positive integer.
 						Long: --cudasparememory.
 						Default: 200
 	-e [option]			Optional.
 Sets the byte order of the output.
 Options are 'littleendian' and 'bigendian'.